 Sherene received an M.A. in clinical psychology from New York University, as well as an M.A. in developmental psychology from Pace University.
 After completing her graduate studies, she pursued further training in psychoanalytic studies at The New School and Jungian studies at ISAP Zurich.
 She has been the resident astrologer at Elle magazine for the past 10 years.
 Sherene teaches classes and workshops internationally, and leads a 40-day online group program called Project 40, or P40.
 Currently, Sherene is working on a book about the project, exploring how it creates an opportunity for psychological alchemy in modern times.

 I met with Sherene on an August afternoon to interview her about her challenging but strengthening journey to becoming a forward-thinking, unconventional Jungian analyst who integrates astrology into her work.
-We also talked about the impact of technology on Jungian approaches and mental health, as well as the archetype of the hermit, which Sherene presented on at ISAP Zurich in the spring of 2017.
+We also talked about the impact of technology on Jungian approaches and mental health, in addition to exploring the archetype of the hermit, which Sherene presented on at ISAP Zurich in the spring of 2017.
 Sherene drew many parallels between her path to creating her life’s work and the path of the hermit—taking the uncertain, but ultimately more rewarding, road less traveled after listening to the still voice within.
 She also gave insights into how we can use the power of the hermit archetype to cultivate the qualities necessary to manage the turbulent, fast-paced cultural and political climate we all live in.

 CV: I know you weave a lot of different elements together in your work.
 How did you come to depth psychology?